apiaryio/dredd/README.md

-# Dredd - API Blueprint testing tool
+# Dredd—API Blueprint Testing Tool

 Dredd is a command-line tool for testing API documentation written in [API Blueprint][] format against its backend implementation.
 With Dredd you can easiy plug your API documentation into the Continous Integration system like [Travis CI][] or [Jenkins][] and have API documentation up-to-date, all the time.
 Dredd uses the [Gavel][] for judging if a particular API response is valid or if is not.
 If you are curious about how decisions are made, please refer to Gavel's [behavior specification][].